History of Vietnam (1945–present): Vietnam War (1954–75) – the South

 The Geneva Accord had promised elections to determine the government for a unified Vietnam.
 Neither the United States government nor Ngô Đình Diệm's State of Vietnam signed anything at the 1954 Geneva Conference.
 With respect to the question of reunification, the non-communist Vietnamese delegation objected strenuously to any division of Vietnam, but lost out when the French accepted the proposal of Viet Minh delegate Phạm Văn Đồng, who proposed that Vietnam eventually be united by elections under the supervision of "local commissions".
 The United States countered with what became known as the "American Plan", with the support of South Vietnam and the United Kingdom.
 It provided for unification elections under the supervision of the United Nations, but was rejected by the Soviet delegation.

 Diệm took strong measures to secure South Vietnam from perceived internal threats, especially from the Viet Cong.
 He eliminated all private militias from the Bình Xuyên Party and the Cao Đài and Hòa Hảo religious sects.
 In October 1955, he deposed Bảo Đại and proclaimed himself president of the newly established the Republic of Vietnam, after rigging a referendum.
 He repressed political opposition, arresting the famous writer Nguyễn Tường Tam, who committed suicide while awaiting trial in jail.
 Diệm also acted aggressively to remove Communist agents still remaining in the South.
-He formed the Cần Lao Nhân Vị Party, mixing Individualist philosophy with republican and capitalist elements, as well as being anti-Communist and pro-Catholic.
+He formed the Cần Lao Nhân Vị Party, mixing Individualist philosophy with republican, anti-communist elements.
 Another controversial policy was the Strategic Hamlet Program, which aimed to build fortified villages to remove and lock out Communists.
 However, it was in some ways ineffective as many covert communists were already part of the population and visually indistinguishable.
 It became unpopular as it limited the villagers' freedom and altered their traditional way of life.